Shuhei-YOSHIDA/vim-ros-example-vimrc/README.md

 $ cd your_ws
 $ catkin source # source ./devel/setup.bash
 $ catkin build # At least, workspace must be built before catkin-compile-commands-json
-$ catkin-compile-commands-json # When you applied above bash_user_specific
+$ catkin-compile-commands-json # This is defined when you applied above bash_user_specific
 $ vim
 ```
 `catkin-compile-commands-json` sets catkin-configuration; `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON`,